 The majority of items prohibited at Walt Disney World are relatively obvious.
-Despite this, there have been several reports over the last year of security staff intercepting guests carrying guns into the parks.
-Disney security staff should be complimented for successfully catching these guests, but it is hard to believe how often this has happened.
+Despite this, several reports have occurred of security staff intercepting guests carrying guns into the parks.
+Disney security staff should be complimented for catching these guests, but it is hard to believe how often this has happened.

 Items that are prohibited at the paks include:-